microting/eform-sdk-dotnet/README.md

 ## Changelog

+  - Version 1.6.1.8 *(September 4th 2017)*
+	- Adding the missing id for the uploadedDataObj.
+	- Added better logging for the moving file.

   - Version 1.6.1.7 *(September 1st 2017)*
 	- Making the settingscheck be more explicit about which setting is missing if any.